Meenah001/Airplane-Crashes-Fatalities-Analysis/README.md

 My findings answered all the questions stated initially in the "PROJECT OBJECTIVE" section and beyond

 - The first recorded plane crash in history occurred in 1908, this happened by the U.S Army operator flown by Orville Wright, he nose-dived into the ground from a height of approximately 75 feet killing Lt.Thomas E.Selfridge who was a passenger.
 One of the two propellers seperated in flight, tearing loose the wires bracing the rudder and causing the loss of control of the aircraft.
 Orville Wright sufferred broken ribs, pelvis and a leg.
 Selfridge sufferred a crushed skull and later died.

-- The highest number of crashes is 87 which occurred in the year 1970
+- The highest number of crashes was 75 which occurred in the year 1972

-- The total number of Fatalities were 105,479(approximately 105000)
+- The total number of Fatalities were 83,433(approximately 83,000)

-- The total number of passenger is 144551(approximately 145000)
+- The total number of passenger is 117,319(approximately 117,000)

-- The aggregate of the crashes that occurred is 5,268
+- The aggregate of the crashes that occurred is 2,750

-- Total number of survivor is 39000
+- Total number of survivor was 33,886(approximately 34,000)

-- Total number of operator is 2470
+- Total number of operator is 1,905

+- The highest fatalities was recorded in the month of september(8,405 fatalities)

 - Some of the causes of crashes are Fire, Weather, Shot down, Unknown causes, Engine Failure among others.
-Weather happened to be the most cause of the crashes with 5152 fatalities
+Weather happened to be the most cause of the crashes with 82,384 fatalities
-- Russia, Brazil and Ukraine had the highest fatalities of 6317, 2919 and 2826 respectively

-Other findings whose questions were not stated;
+# Other findings whose questions were not stated;

-- Aeroflot operator happened to have the most crashes(179) followed by Military U.S. Airforce operator(176)
+- Douglas DC-3 flight type happened to have the most crashes(237)
-- December recorded the highest fatalities across the years with 10459 fatalities

 - Highest death or fatalities by route was seen in the Tenerife-Las Palmas route which recorded up to 583 fatalities

+- It was also seen that philippines had the highest number of survivor
 ----

 # RECOMMENDATION